 Click on the question below to see the answer.

-A: Many patients have reported that they experience relief right away.
-Virtually all patients have experiences relief by the second treatment.
+Many patients have reported that they experience relief right away.
+Virtually all patients have experienced relief by the second treatment.

 MonaLisa Touch provides lasting results.
 A once-a-year single treatment is recommended to maintain symptom relief.* This can be done quickly and conveniently during your annual checkup.